 Revelation-20 at no point describes or even implies that after final judgment the saints continue (or begin) to spend another 'one' Thousand years yet in the old order of heaven and earth, these having been destroyed.
 The Bible does tell us that after Satan is released, on earth will be Tribulations and wars until the very end.
 The Bible clearly teaches that after final wrath and apocalyptic judgment the old order passes away, understood as destroyed.
 No where in the Bible does it teach that after final judgment the saints are still found among the wicked that were destroyed in final judgment, or with Satan also destroyed in final judgment.
 Within the very last verse's of Revelation-20 Satan is cast back into the fiery Lake of Sulfur (in grave/Hell), following verses then concludes this composite of Sheol/Hell (fiery Lake of Burning Sulfur, abyss, deepest/darkest/bottomless pit, Gehenna and Hades) saying in the very last verse that 'Death and Hades' are finally cast into the Lake of Fire where they are destroyed.

 After final judgment the saints having been gathered into the air (heaven) with the Lord, now come down out (some read... revealed in) heaven within the New Jerusalem as the bride, then and forever to reside in the Kingdom of God.
 Scripture calls this New Earth as the home of righteousness.
 Revelation-20 tells us that all saints in the Thousands or present earth age who have a part in the first resurrection will not see the second death, described in Revelation 20:5-6 "This is the first resurrection.
 Blessed and holy are those who have part in the first resurrection...".
 Those having a part are the entire church (family or assembly of) Christ described in Revelation 2:11 "He who has an ear, let him hear what the Spirit says to the churches.
 He who overcomes will not be hurt at all by the second death."
 This resurrection was made possible in Salvation through Christ described in Revelation 5:9-10 "You are worthy to take the scroll and to open its seals, because you were slain, and with your blood you purchased men for God from every tribe and language and people and nation.
 You have made them to be a kingdom and priest's to serve our God, and they will reign on the earth."
-Christ will reign both in this present earth age or Thousands with His saints, and after this earth passes away Christ and His saints shall reign on the New Earth where is found the New Jerusalem and Temple of God for all eternity.
+Christ will reign both in this present earth age or Thousands with His saints, and after this earth passes away Christ and His saints shall reign on the New Earth where is found the New Jerusalem and Temple or Sanctuary of God for all eternity.

 The purpose of salvation comes at the end of Revelations 20, this is described in John 14:1-4 "In my Father's house are many rooms; if it were not so, I would have told you.
 I am going there to prepare a place for you.
 And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am."
 At the end of this time for salvation during this thousands (events) years, Satan is released from the Abyss or Hell and after revealed he gathers his Gog and Magog army to surround 'the camp of Gods people' or Jerusalem, scripture says this concludes events of this earth age described in Luke 21:20-22 "When you see Jerusalem being surrounded by armies, you will know that its desolation is near.
 Then let those who are in Judea flee to the mountains, let those in the city get out, and let those in the country not enter the city.
 For this is the time of punishment in fulfillment of all that has been written."